SuperSecureHuman/supersecurehuman.github.io/_posts/2022-10-07-U-Net-architecture-|-Image-Segmentation.md

 ### Encoder

 Encoder path is the path where we are going to downsample the image.
-We will be using maxpooling layers to downsample the image.
-We will be using 2 conv layers for each downsampling.
-The first conv layer will have 64 filters and the second will have 128 filters and so onn (Of course the filter size is our wish, but here I am following the paper).
-We will be using 3x3 kernel size for all conv layers.
-In the above image, each conv layer in the encoder path is followed by a ReLU activation function.
+We will be using max-pooling layers to downsample the image.
+We will be using 2 convolution layers for each downsampling.
+The first convolution layer will have 64 filters, and the second will have 128 filters (Of course, the filter size is our wish, but here I am following the paper).
+We will be using a 3x3 kernel size for all convolution layers.
+In the above image, each convolution layer in the encoder path is followed by a ReLU activation function.

 ### Bottleneck

-This is the transition part of the architure.
-Here the input image is passed to the decoder block, where the image is upsampled and the segmentation map is achieved.
+This is the transition part of the architecture.
+Here the input image is passed to the decoder block, where the image is upsampled, and the segmentation map is achieved.

 ### Decoder

 Decoder path is the path where we are going to upsample the image.
-This part of the network completely consists of transpose conv layers.
-In order to preserve the features from the input, we have skip connection from the same shaped layers from the encoder path.
+This part of the network entirely consists of transpose convolution layers.
+To preserve the spatial features from the input, we use skip/residual connections from the same shaped layers from the encoder path.

 ## PyTorch Implementation

-We will be using the carvana dataset from kaggle.
+We will be using the Carvana dataset from Kaggle.
 The dataset consists of 5088 images of size 1280x1918.
-The dataset is already split into train and test set.
-We will be using the train set for training and test set for validation.
+The dataset is already split into train and test sets.
+We will use the train set for training and the test set for validation.

 ### The Dataset